French and Benelux stocks-Factors to watch on Mon 18

 EADS

-Europe's Airbus has landed a record order potentially worth $20 billion at list prices from Indonesia's Lion Air, sources familiar with the matter said on Sunday, smashing rival Boeing's BA.N grip on one of the world's fastest-growing airlines.
+Europe's Airbus has landed a major aircraft order from Indonesian budget carrier Lion Air, sources familiar with the matter said, breaking the grip of its U.S. rival Boeing BA.N at one of the world's fastest-growing airlines.

 EDF